 - 7 Comments

-Steps to set up live TV with XBOX One
+Steps to Setting up Live TV with Xbox One

-Setting up live TV with XBOX One requires the use of One Guide found in your gaming machine.
-It merges TV service and your XBOX video apps.
-In using this app, you will be able to configure the XBOX console to your TV.
-After launching the TV app, you'll see an on-screen, step-by-step guide to hook up XBOX One to a native TV set.
+Setting up live TV with Xbox One requires the use of One Guide found in your gaming machine.
+It merges TV service and your Xbox video apps.
+Using this app, you will be able to configure the Xbox console to your TV.
+After launching the TV app, you'll see an on-screen, step-by-step guide to hook up Xbox One to a native TV set.

-- A satellite or cable set-top box having an HDMI output.
+- A satellite or cable set-top box with an HDMI output.

-- A legit XBOX Live Gold Membership.
-Before you can set up the one guide, check that your console is properly connected to the home theater system and is ready for live TV installation.
+- A legit Xbox Live Gold Membership.
+Before you can set up the One Guide, check that your console is properly connected to your home theater system and is ready for live TV installation.

 - Be direct.
-Simply plug the XBOX One directly into the TV if that is possible.
+Simply plug the Xbox One directly into the TV, if that's possible.

 - Be simple.
 The less complicated the time of installation, the less problems you're likely to have in the future.